Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Model Construction

 By emphasizing this low-area regime during training, the model is forced to develop sensitivity to subtle variations in signal area that dominate the error budget near TE, while naturally retaining strong performance at higher polarization values where the signal-to-noise ratio and feature contrast are larger.

-For the DAE, training data were generated over a polarization range of 0–60\%, with the region near the TE polarization up to 1\% intentionally oversampled to emphasize the most noise-sensitive regime.
-Because the DAE is tasked with learning an implicit representation of the underlying physical lineshape through reconstruction, stochastic noise was injected only during training to corrupt the input spectra.
-This approach forces the encoder to learn a compact latent representation that captures the invariant spectral structure while discarding noise-dependent fluctuations.
+For the DAE, training data were generated over a polarization range of 0--60\%, with the region near the TE polarization up to 1\% intentionally oversampled to emphasize the most noise-sensitive regime.
+Because the DAE is tasked with learning an implicit representation of the underlying physical lineshape through reconstruction, stochastic noise was injected into the input spectra while the reconstruction targets were kept clean.
+This approach forces the encoder to learn a compact latent representation that captures invariant spectral structure while discarding noise-dependent fluctuations.

-Validation and test samples were intentionally kept noiseless.
-This choice ensures that loss evaluation probes the fidelity with which the latent space encodes the intrinsic NMR lineshape, rather than rewarding overfitting to specific noise realizations.
-By decoupling noise injection from validation and testing, the training procedure preserves the embedded physical constraints of the reconstruction task and yields a latent representation that generalizes robustly across noise conditions encountered during inference.
+For validation and testing, the clean target spectra were kept noiseless, while corrupted inputs were generated with independent noise realizations when denoising performance was evaluated.
+This choice ensures that loss evaluation probes the fidelity with which the latent space encodes the intrinsic NMR lineshape, rather than rewarding overfitting to a specific noise realization.
+By separating the clean targets from independently corrupted inputs, the training procedure preserves the embedded physical constraints of the reconstruction task and yields a latent representation that generalizes robustly across noise conditions encountered during inference.